tychusyuan/ThinkInEnglish/BBC_News/20220804_China launches ballistic missiles during Taiwan drills.md

-taiwan's defense Ministry says China has fired multiple ballistic missiles during a set of military exercises in the air and the Sea encircling Taiwan Beijing launched the drills in response to a visit by Nancy Pelosi the most senior
+taiwan's defense Ministry says China has fired multiple ballistic missiles during a set of military exercises in the air and the Sea encircling Taiwan.

-U.S official to go to the self-governed island in 25 years the exercises are taking place in some of the world's busiest waterways Taiwan sees itself as independent but China views it as its own China's foreign Ministry said Nancy
+Beijing launched the drills in response to a visit by Nancy Pelosi the most senior U.S official to go to the self-governed island in 25 years. the exercises are taking place in some of the world's busiest waterways.

-Pelosi's visit to Taiwan was a violation of the one China principle and Justified its military exercises by blaming the
+Taiwan sees itself as independent but China views it as its own.
+China's foreign Ministry said Nancy Pelosi's visit to Taiwan was a violation of the one China principle and Justified its military exercises by blaming the United States for the rising tensions in the region.

-United States for the rising tensions in the region China has repeatedly made clear our student opposition and the stressed that we are firmly opposed to
+China has repeatedly made
+clear our student opposition and the stressed that we are firmly opposed to
 Taiwan independent separatist forces and